bri-shin/FinstagramProject/README.md

 ### For Project Submission

-The images of the current state of the app is included inside the "Screenshots" Folder
+The screen recordings is located within the "Screen Recordings" directory